Not by Might nor by Power– Daniel 4

 Then he said to me, “This is the word of the Lord to Zerubbabel, saying, ‘Not by might nor by power, but by My Spirit,’ says the Lord of armies.
 Zechariah 4:6 (NASB)

 The Lord was putting a lot of effort into King Nebuchadnezzar.
-He provided two divine dreams for the king’s benefit and placed the prophet Daniel on the scene to correctly interpret each of them.
-Even God’s eventual chastisement had a holy and loving purpose – to turn the king away from prideful living and get him back on track to doing what was right and taking proper care of the poor of the land.
+He provided two divine dreams for the king’s benefit, and had placed the prophet Daniel on the scene to correctly interpret each of them.
+Even God’s eventual chastisement had a holy and loving purpose – to turn the king away from prideful living and get him back on track in doing what was right, serving God in righteous leadership and in taking proper care of the poor of the land.

-Nebuchadnezzar’s second dream was similar to his first.
+Nebuchadnezzar’s second dream was somewhat similar to his first.
 Rather than a giant human statue, its centerpiece was an enormous tree.
-Touching the heavens and visible to the entire earth, this tree provided protection, nourishment, and blessings to all people and nature living around it.
-But something about the tree displeased the watchers in heaven, who called for it to be cut down until it was clear to all the earth that true power resided with God in heaven.
+Touching the heavens and visible to the entire earth, this tree provided protection, nourishment, and blessing to all the people and nature living around it.
+But something about the tree displeased the watchers in heaven, who called for it to be cut down, until it became clear to all the earth that true power resided with God in heaven, and not with even the most powerful human on earth.

-When Nebuchadnezzar’s advisors were unable to explain the meaning of the dream, the king called in Daniel to come interpret for him once again.
+When Nebuchadnezzar’s advisors were unable to explain the meaning of the dream, the king once again called in Daniel to come interpret for him.

 But finally Daniel came in before me, whose name is Belteshazzar according to the name of my god, and in whom is a spirit of the holy gods; and I related the dream to him, saying‘Belteshazzar, chief of the soothsayer priests, since I know that a spirit of the holy gods is in you and no secret baffles you, tell me the visions of my dream which I have seen, along with its interpretation.
 Daniel 4:8-9 (NASB)